hobbiathan/voidflowers/README.md

 # Voidflowers

 Voidflowers is a recreation of an old site that previously operated under the domain "vacuumflowers.com", reimplemented from statically coded JavaScript to a more dynamic Rails application.
+Some things should definitely be refactored.

 ## Live Application